bisonliao/daydayup/hadoop/SparkAndHadoopJobs/VideoJitterAnalyze/withPySpark.md

 topic:

 Users of app 390854908 play videos.
+Each record contains these fields:

+1.  appid
+2. userid
+3. starttime(unixtimestamp in ms)
+4. endtime
-Each record is about appid / userid / starttime(unixtimestamp in ms) / endtime / accumulated jittertime in this play session(ms).
+5. accumulated jittertime in this play session(ms).

 We need to analyze :this app, what is the jitter rate for each day ?

-1、python script used to create original data:
+1、python script used to create original data randomly:

 ```python
 #!/usr/bin/python3